hazama-yuinyan/Expresso/Expresso/Documentations/ExpressoTutorial.md

 ### The `string` type

-I realize that `char` and `string` types are the fundamental types because sometimes you would even need more string manipulations than you would integers.
+I realize that `char` and `string` types are the fundamental types because sometimes you would even need more string manipulations than you would on integers.
 As with the `char` type, the `string` type also is in UTF-16.
 See the C#'s documentation for other details on the `string` type.

 ### The `tuple` type